 Shushan Kuangren came to Guishan Daan and asked, "I have heard that you said, 'Words of being and words of non-being are just like wisteria wound around a tree.'
 If suddenly the tree falls down and the wisteria withers, where will the words go?"*The length of a Chinese li has varied over time.
 Today, a li is fixed at half a kilometer.
 During the Tang dynasty, a li was 323 m, so 4,000 li would have been 1,292 km (803 miles) -- about the distance from Portland, ME to Raleigh, NC.

 Guishan burst into great laughter.

-Shushan said, "I sold my clothes and other belongings, and made an arduous journey of one thousand miles to come to you.
+Shushan said, "I sold my clothes and other belongings, and made an arduous journey of four thousand li* to come to you. [or: "I came four thousand li, selling cloth mats."]
 Why does Your Reverence make light of me?"

 Guishan called his attendant and said, "Bring some money and give it to this reverend monk for his travel expenses."
 Finally he said, "Some day a one-eyed dragon will let you open your eyes."

 Later Shushan went to Mingzhao and told him about this.